 The unloading and loading facility is approximately 87 m long and 66m wide, and covers an area of 0.44 ha.
 It is to be constructed within a quarried out area, the level of which will be raised to that of the railway sleepers to create an area of hardstanding.
 A weighbridge and a rectangular concrete pad are to be constructed in the south western corner of the area, on the northern side of the railway line.
 The facility will be bounded by the existing trackway and proposed access road to the west, the current field boundary and railway line to the south, and will remain unfenced to the north and east.
-The concrete pad, measuring 5m by 5m, will be used to support a mobile crane to enable the transfer of waste materials to and from the railway network.
-The crane will not be deployed permanently and will be stored in the new processing and storage area in periods of disuse.
+The concrete pad, measuring 5m by 5m, will be used to support a Leihbrr LH50 low noise mobile crane to enable the transfer of waste materials to and from the railway network.
+The crane will have a maximum operating height of between 15 -19.5m when deployed and fully extended.
+The crane can be supplied in a grass green colour to minimise its visual impact.
+It will not be deployed permanently and will be stored in the new processing and storage area in periods of disuse.
 The northwestern corner of the proposed loading and unloading facility lies approximately 421m to the south east of the Tomen Fawr Scheduled Monument.